Disentangling Structure and Style: Political Bias Detection in News by Inducing Document Hierarchy: Structural Analysis

 \subsubsection{Cluster 2 - Straight News Beyond the Inverted Pyramid}

-Cluster 2 comprises news articles that are of similar length to those in cluster 1 and accounts for 4.3\% of our dataset.
-Unlike cluster 1, which follows the inverted pyramid structure, cluster 2 presents the main information not only at the beginning but also in the first and second quarters of the article.
-This structure still employs the inverted pyramid narrative, but it incorporates a distinct feature -- \textit{bridge} sentences.
-These sentences serve to connect anecdotes or examples to the broader theme of the news story and help to tie seemingly unrelated information together, leading toward a cohesive narrative thread.
+Cluster 2 comprises news articles that are of similar length to those in cluster 1 and account for 4.3\% of the whole dataset.
+Unlike cluster 1, which follows the inverted pyramid structure, the articles in cluster 2 present the main information at the beginning and in the article's first and second quarters.
+This structure still employs the inverted pyramid narrative but incorporates a distinct feature -- \textit{bridge} sentences.
+These sentences connect anecdotes or examples to the news story's broader theme and help tie seemingly unrelated information together, leading toward a cohesive narrative thread.
 Interestingly, articles in cluster 2 exhibit the least amount of lexical and informational bias.
-Sample articles for cluster 2 appear in Appendix~\ref{ap:sample_cluster_2}.